-The Group entered into chartering agreements with PPPI, a related party under common ownership, and 2GO, an associate until 2020, which are made on the same terms as those transactions with third parties.
-The amounts of revenue recognized are presented as part of Charter fees and Standby charges under the Revenues section of the interim consolidated statements of profit or loss.
-The related outstanding receivable as of March 31, 2022 and December 31, 2021 is presented as part of Trade receivables under the Trade and Other Receivables account in the interim consolidated statements of financial position (see Note 5).
+The Group entered into chartering agreements with PPPI which are made on the same terms as those transactions with third parties.
+The amounts of revenue recognized are presented as part of Charter fees and Standby charges under the Revenues section of the consolidated statements of profit or loss.
+The related outstanding receivable as of March 31, 2023 and December 31, 2022 is presented as part of Trade receivables under the Trade and Other Receivables account in the consolidated statements of financial position (see Note 5).

 The outstanding receivables from related parties are unsecured and do not bear any interest as the credit terms range from 30 to 45 days.
-Further, no impairment loss was recognized on the outstanding receivables from related parties as of March 31, 2022 and December 31, 2021 based on management's assessment.
+Further, no impairment loss was recognized on the outstanding receivables from related parties as of March 31, 2023 and December 31, 2022 based on management's assessment.